moshi4/FastDTLmapper/README.md

 Gene gain/loss is considered to be one of the most important evolutionary processes driving adaptive evolution, but it remains largely unexplored.
-Therefore, to investigate the relationship between gene gain/loss and adaptive evolution in the evolutionary process of organisms, we developed a software pipeline **FastDTLmapper** which automatically estimates genome-wide gene gain/loss.
+Therefore, to investigate the relationship between gene gain/loss and adaptive evolution in the evolutionary process of organisms, I developed a software pipeline **FastDTLmapper** which automatically estimates and maps genome-wide gene gain/loss.
-FastDTLmapper takes the species phylogenetic tree and genomic CDS as input and performs genome-wide mapping of DTL(Duplication-Transfer-Loss) events by DTL reconciliation of the species phylogenetic tree and each gene phylogenetic tree.
+FastDTLmapper takes two inputs, 1.
+Species tree (Newick format) 2.
+Genomic CDSs (Fasta|Genbank format), and performs genome-wide mapping of DTL(Duplication-Transfer-Loss) events by DTL reconciliation of species tree and gene trees.

 ## Install